prim722/Discord-Nitro-Gen.py/README.md

 # how it works
-The scipt will randomly select letters and numbers and compile(put all the random characters together) the char acters into a 16 character code, after it does that it will take that code and send it to Discord's API(Application programming interface)
+The scipt will randomly select letters and numbers and compile(put all the random characters together) the characters into a 16 character code, after it does that it will take that code and send it to Discord's API(Application programming interface)

 what an API is: